 Pain management isn’t easy.
 The side effects of prescription painkillers can make this option less appealing for many people.
 There’s also the very real possibility of getting hooked on the drugs, as underscored by the current opioid crisis.
 It makes sense to find alternative, nonaddictive ways to manage pain and avoid taking prescription pain medications in the first place.

 One potential alternative is homeopathic medicine.
 While low on scientific evidence, homeopathic medicine has been in use for centuries.
 Arnica is one such example.

 Arnica comes from the perennial Arnica montana, a yellow-orangish flower that grows in the mountains of Europe and Siberia.
 It’s sometimes called the “mountain daisy,” because its color and petals look like the familiar flower.
 Creams and ointments made from the flower head can be used to address the following ailments:

-One of the common uses of arnica is to treat bruises, so it’s popular among people who have recently undergone surgery, especially plastic surgery.
-Although scientific research is inconclusive on the matter, topical creams and gels are said to help with pain and bruising of the skin.
+Arnica is commonly used to treat bruises, so it’s popular among people who’ve recently undergone surgery, especially plastic surgery.
+Although scientific research is inconclusive on the matter, topical creams and gels containing arnica are said to help with pain and bruising of the skin.

-If you choose to use arnica for pain, never take it orally.
-The U.S. Food and Drug Administration (FDA) considers it unsafe for ingestion.
-As a result, arnica isn’t used very often in internal medicine, as larger doses of undiluted arnica can be fatal.
+If you choose to use the herb arnica for pain, never take it orally.
+It’s meant to be applied to your skin and is typically used as a gel.
+Arnica isn’t used very often in internal medicine, as larger doses of undiluted arnica can be fatal.